 The investment opportunity set has widened significantly

-That’s good news for active investors, says Martin Romo, a portfolio manager with The Growth Fund of America®.
+That’s good news for active investors, says Martin Romo, a portfolio manager for Capital Group U.S. Equity Fund (Canada).

 “We have moved from a market that was either/or to a market that is now more balanced,” Romo explains.
 “We’re no longer going in just one direction.
 The opportunity set has grown to include U.S. companies and international companies, growth stocks and value stocks, the technology sector and industrials.